spencercarnage/personal/src/content/blog/tailwind-codemod.md

 - get the config files from the script arguments
 - create a "look up" object that allows you to map the old class names with the new ones
-- use JSCodeshift to get the contents of `theme.colors` from those config files
+- use jscodeshift to get the contents of `theme.colors` from those config files
 - take the values from the "look up" objects and map them to two JSON files, `tw-classes-map.json` and `tw-colors-map.json`